RobertTalbert/discretecs/MTH225-Winter2025/assignments/Learning Target Exam 1 key.md

 **Answers**: 2, 1, 0.
 (Note, no work needs to be shown here because it asks you to "state" the values.)

+### Notes

+- **On the Euclidean Algorithm question, several responses mistakenly shifted the values in the second step to use the *quotient* from the previous step (31) instead of the divisor (8).** So the second step looked like: $31 = 2(15) + 1$ and then there was a third step, $15 = 1(15) + 0$.
+In this work, the algorithm terminates but the GCD it returns would be the last nonzero remainder which according to this work would be 1, not 2.
+So the answer was correct but it's inconsistent with the work, which is an incorrect implementation of the algorithm.
+This results in the Learning Target being marked *Proficient* or *Beginner* and this will need to be reattempted later.
+- Also on this problem, some responses made the above mistake and stated that the GCD is 1. **A simple reality check can alert you to this error:** Notice that both 250 and 8 are even, so they are both divisible by 2; therefore the GCD can't possibly be 1 because the GCD is by definition the largest integer that divides both.
+This would have to be at least 2 this time.
+- Also on this problem, some responses made other mistakes and came up with GCDs of 4, or 7. **A simple reality check can alert you to this error:** Neither 4 nor 7 divides 250, so these cannot possibly be the GCD because by definition, the GCD has to divide both numbers.
+- On the third item, several responses gave the quotient of the two numbers being divided, or mistook the symbol `%` for the division symbol $\div$ and gave both the quotient and the remainder.
+Neither is correct, so make sure you know what `%` means.
+- Also on the third item, some responses gave answers that were not possible, for example $123098091235 \\% 2 = 3$.
+Again, make sure you know what `%` means and how this affects the size of the answer.
+- Also on the third item, not a mistake, but some responses did the full long division process to determine the answer, and this is not necessary.
+For example $123098091235 \\% 2$ can be determined to equal 1 by merely noticing that $123098091235$ is odd --- no long division needed and no calculator activities needed.

 ## Learning Target 2